Vipul-422/Enumerating-Maximal-Cliques/readme.txt

 * give edges information in the format (a b) it will denote that there is edge between a and b.

 In all three cases you will get all possible maximal cliques in the graph G.

+Use run_testcase.cpp to run a testcase for all the three algorithms and to compare their running times.